Admin Performance

 4. Check database query count - A healthy admin page should run 50–100 queries.
 If you're seeing 300+, plugins are adding unnecessary queries to every admin page.
 See our slow queries guide for how to track these down.

-5. Monitor Heartbeat frequency — In DevTools, watch the Network tab for 60 seconds.
-Count how many admin-ajax.php requests fire.
+5. Monitor Heartbeat frequency - In DevTools, watch the Network tab for 60 seconds and check each admin-ajax.php request's payload for action=heartbeat.
 Each one is a full PHP request.
+Many admin-ajax calls with few heartbeat ticks means the traffic is plugins, not Heartbeat.

 Query Monitor Shows Queries.
 Slow Callback Finder Shows Callbacks.